The Healing Spirit of Giving

 Marko also suggests giving experiences.
 Cooking classes, a concert series, or a weekend at Canyon Ranch.
 “Think of how an experience will enrich somebody’s life.
 It becomes part of who they are.
 If you can share the experience, that’s even better.”

 Plus, the pleasure extends far beyond the moment of giving and receiving.
 There’s the excitement of setting a date, making plans, even daydreaming.
-After months of pandemic restrictions, having something to look forward to has special impact.
+Having something to look forward to has added impact.

 “A gift experience grows with time,” says Marko.